cf73/humanity/content/collections/articles/rip-hind-rajab.md

     content:
       -
         type: text
-        text: 'Six year old Palestinian girl calls for help for three hours.
-She is killed outright by IDF forces. '
+        text: 'Six year old Palestinian Hind Rajab, with her tiny voice and brave heart, calls for help for three hours. ' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'She and the medics who had been given permission to go save her life are soon killed outright by soldiers. ' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Humanity no longer can survive the senseless violence of this world. ' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'It is up to each of us to stop it. '
 article_text:
   -
     type: paragraph